PrototypeML/PrototypeML/docs/concepts.md

 allows you to specify the imports, init code, forward code, and any additional code you need, as required for using the PyTorch library.
 Mutators can be written in other languages, but PrototypeML does not provide editor support for them other than as text files.

+Note that mutators have properties, and mutator *instances* have a different (in some cases, overriding) set of properties.
+The mutator is the *definition*, the mutator instance is the *use*.

 ## Blocks